-The Customer may, consistent with Good Utility Practice, take whatever actions or inaction’s with regard to the Facility the Customer deems necessary during an emergency in order to: (1) preserve public health and safety; (2) preserve the reliability of the Facility; (3) limit or prevent damage; and (4) expedite restoration of service.
+The Customer may, consistent with Good Utility Practice, take whatever actions or inaction’s with regard to the Facility the Customer deems necessary during an Emergency in order to: (1) preserve public health and safety; (2) preserve the reliability of the Facility; (3) limit or prevent property damage; and (4) expedite restoration of service.
 The Customer shall use reasonable efforts to minimize the effect of such actions or inactions on the FPL Transmission System.

 6.6 Audit Rights

-Each Party shall keep and maintain a record of actions taken during an Emergency that may reasonably be expected to impact the other Party's facilities and make such records available for third party independent audit upon the request and expense of the party affected by such action.
-Any such request for an audit will be no later than twelve (12) months following the action taken.
+Each Party shall keep and maintain a record of actions taken during an Emergency that may reasonably be expected to impact the other Party's facilities and make such records available for audit upon the request and expense of the party affected by such action.
+Any such request for an audit will be no later than twelve (12) months following the end of the Emergency.

 6.7 Limited Liability

-Neither Party shall be liable to the other for any action it takes in responding to an Emergency so long as such action is made in good faith and consistent with Good Utility Practice.
+Except as otherwise provided herein, neither Party shall be liable to the other for any action it takes in responding to an Emergency so long as such action is made in good faith and consistent with Good Utility Practice.

 ARTICLE 7.
 SAFETY